MorrisMA/M65C02A/README.md

 functional test suite executes without error.
 Unlike the mode switching used by the 65816, the M65C02A uses prefix instructions.
 This decision can be good or bad.
-It is good in that 6502/65C02 functions can be interspersed without any concerns.
+It is good in that 6502/65C02 functions can be interspersed without any concerns regarding mode settings.
 It is bad in that it requires the programmer to explicitly specify address indirection, register overrides, and operation size.
 In most cases, the additional instruction length required to specify the various prefix instructions does not result in poorer performance, or increased program size because the strict 8-bit width of the 6502/65C02 processors requires a lot more instructions to implement 16-bit operations.

 This section will describe, in cursory detail, the various instructions that are specific to the M65C02A soft-core processor.
 Only enough detail will be